On Carr and Lee's correlation immunization strategy: Monte Carlo experiments

-A put on realized variance with strike $K$ has a payoff $( K - \<X\>_T )^+$.
+A put option on realized variance with strike $K$ has a payoff $( K - \<X\>_T )^+$.
 Carr and Lee provide a method of approximating put payoffs uniformly using Bernstein polynomials with exponential arguments.
-We repeat \cite[Proposition 7.12]{rrvd} here, slightly modified for our purposes.
+We repeat Proposition 7.12 of \cite{rrvd} here, slightly modified for our purposes.

 \begin{proposition} Consider a payoff function $h \in C[0,\infty]$ such that $\lim_{v \to \infty} h(v)$ exists.
 Define $h^* : [0,1] \to \Rb$ by $h^*(0) := h(\infty)$ and $h^*(x) := h( - (1/c) \log x )$ for $x>0$.
 Define $B_n$, the $n^\textup{th}$ Bernstein approximation of $h^*$ by